compphil2mmae/compphil2mmae.github.io/content/event/251113_W_Kideku_Workshop/index.en.md

 The following tools are presented and discussed:

 - [**reasonAide**](https://www.faktor-d.org/projekte/reasonaide) (EN): *reasonAide* bridges everyday conversations and online discourse.
 Instead of repetitive debates, *reasonAide* provides AI assistance to connect to a structured network of discussion points, understand perspectives, and participate constructively in public discourse.
-- **IndI DiscussBot Demo** (DE): An AI assistant for reformulating discussion posts from the [IndI project](https://www.diid.hhu.de/forschung/projekte/indi).
+- **IndI DiscussBot Demo** (EN): An AI assistant for reformulating discussion posts from the [IndI project](https://www.diid.hhu.de/forschung/projekte/indi).
 Formulations are analyzed in terms of politeness, reasoning, and empathy.
 If rudeness or a lack of empathy is detected, a suggestion for reformulation can be generated.
 - [**VISAR**](https://dl.acm.org/doi/pdf/10.1145/3586183.3606800) (EN): An AI writing assistant for formulating and revising discussion contributions. *VISAR* enables users to explore, test and validate their argumentative goals with the help of automatic draft prototypes.
 - [**PolicyCraft**](https://arxiv.org/abs/2409.15644) (EN): An LLM-based system that structures collaborative policy design through case-grounded deliberation.
 The tool supports users in collaboratively proposing, critiquing, and revising policies through discussion and voting on cases.
 - [**TITAN Chatbot**](https://www.titanthinking.eu/post/exploring-titan-s-approach-to-integrating-socratic-thinking-and-ai-in-chatbot-dialogue) (EN): The *TITAN Chatbot* engages users in interactive, Socratic-style dialogues designed to strengthen their ability to detect misinformation.
 It guides conversations through critical questioning, offers tailored explanations, and encourages reflection to deepen understanding.